Black Girl Gamers makes history again with its first ever online gaming summit

 Last year at the Facebook headquarters in London, BGG ran Gamer Girls Night In, a celebration of all things gaming and beauty for women, and it was the first all-female gaming event in the UK.
 It featured keynote speakers and panel discussions from the likes of TV presenter and journalist Elle Osili-Wood, esports commentator Julia Hardy and popular cosplayer Mimi The Nerd.

-The event was hosted by co-founders Jay-Ann Lopez and leading gaming, comics and anime content creator Nnesaga.
+The event was hosted and co-produced by Jay-Ann Lopez (founder of Black Girl Gamers) and leading gaming, comics and anime content creator Nnesaga.

 Black Girl Gamers summit